Operation

 *secret* | Restricted | Rotate interface secret used by interface API auth checks. |

-Root commands (*eval*, *call*, *step*, *set-secret*, *set-step*, *set-query*) are also callable, but remain part of the control-plane surface and should be treated as admin-level operations.
+Root commands (*eval*, *call*, *step*, *set-secret*, *set-step*, *set-query*) are also callable, but remain part of the root-plane surface and should be treated as admin-level operations.

 This keeps externally visible behavior stable while allowing implementation details inside ledger classes to evolve.